lv8777-maker/StockSense/replit.md

 The backend follows a RESTful API design built on Express.js with TypeScript.
 The server implements middleware for request logging, JSON parsing, and error handling.
 Authentication is handled through Replit's OpenID Connect integration with session management using PostgreSQL-backed sessions.
 The API routes are organized around core business entities: users, rewards, transactions, redemptions, and offers.

 ## Database Design
 The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
-The schema is centralized in a shared module and includes tables for user management, rewards catalog, transaction history, redemptions, offers, social connections, and session storage.
+The schema is centralized in a shared module and includes tables for user management, rewards catalog, transaction history, redemptions, offers, and session storage.
 The database supports features like membership tiers, points tracking, and comprehensive audit trails.

 ## Authentication and Authorization
 The system supports dual authentication methods: